 Since then I have created some more melodies using this structure, but have not developed them as much as the four mentioned above.
 And I have not yet found anyone with whom to play any of these.
 Since I enjoy very much what I normally do, it will probably take some further outside impetus to get me to focus more on the blues.

+This version has silk string guqin with guitar and harmonica.
 A friend in England, Stephen Darbyshire, sent me several trial runs where he added guitar and harmonica accompaniment to this track, which I had recorded solo.
 One of these is now online.
 (3.15MB/MP3; turn down treble EQ for best result.)